KyleChamberlin/mail-manager-python-interface/README.md

 For Contributors
 ================

-Be sure to read the CONTRIBUTING.md document in this repository for further information about how to contribute to this project.
+Be sure to read the [[CONTRIBUTING.md]] document in this repository for further information about how to contribute to this project.

-Before you contribute you will also need to sign our CLA which is hosted by CLAHub.
+Before you contribute you will also need to sign our [Contributor License Agreement](CLA.md) which is [hosted on CLAHub](https://www.clahub.com/agreements/KyleChamberlin/mail-manager-python-interface).

 Requirements
 ------------